-Here are the aspects of the Lord's covenant with Abraham: First, God initiated the covenant.
+Here are aspects of this covenant: First, God initiated the covenant with Abraham.
 Second, God made promises to Abraham.
-Third, God pledged Himself to fulfilling His covenant promises to Abraham and his descendants (Gen. 15:9-21).
+Note the promises God made to Abraham and his descendants in the "Understand the Context" section on page 70.
+Third, God pledged Himself to fulfilling His covenant promises to Abraham and his descendants, as demonstrated in the ceremony in Genesis 15:9-21.
 Fourth, God's purpose for blessing Abraham was not for Abraham's sake alone.
-God chose Abraham to be His instrument of blessing to people from every nation (Gen. 12:1-3).
-Fifth, God promised that His covenant with Abraham would be a permanent covenant (Gen. 17:1-13).
-It is this promise the psalmist emphasized in Psalm 105:8 and 11.
+God chose Abraham to be His instrument of blessing to people from every nation, which is communicated twice for emphasis in Genesis 12:1-3.
+Fifth, in Genesis 17:1-13, God promised that His covenant with Abraham would be a permanent covenant.
+It is this promise the psalmist emphasized in verses 8 and 11.
 The apostle Paul recognized the fulfillment of all of these promises in Jesus (see Gal.
 3).